Looking to increase your strength, tone up or maintain your weight? The Strong Protein can help with that.

 What is resistance training

-Put simply, resistance training is an overarching term that refers to exercises that involves a weight or external force that causes the muscles to contract.
+Put simply, resistance training is an overarching term that refers to any exercises that cause muscles to contract against an external resisting force (typically a weight or resistance band).
 The aim of the game when it comes to resistance training is to up your strength, increase your power and tone up.

 Pretty much any exercise can be tailored into a resistance training exercise, due to the flexibility and adaptability of the strategy.
 And that’s why it’s one of our favourites.